dajones42/rmsim/docs/controls.md

 - save|filename: Save the simulation state to the name startup file.
 - exit: Exit the simulation.
 - auto: Start automatic switcher on selected train.

+## Head Up Display

+The information displayed on the head up display varies with the state of the simulation.
+There is always one line that displays the simulation time.
+If AI trains are active, there will be one line per train with the train ID, station last passed, distance from the viewer and speed.
+It the used is controling a train, speed and control information for that train will be displayed.
+This includes a coupler force bar graph in the upper left and brake pressure graph in the lower left.